Do you remember the first time you sang in front of an audience?

-I know this is a logical thing to change it to “we,” but when I was learning my own lyrics and memorizing them I would sometimes switch the desert (from the first stanza) with graveyards (from the last stanza), and I had to fix it.
+I know this is a logical thing to change it to “we,” but when I was memorizing lyrics, I would sometimes switch the desert (from the first stanza) with graveyards (from the last stanza), and I had to fix it.

 In order to do that, I needed to make sure that this graveyard was very strong, so I went to Castlevania (the video game) which is loaded with graveyards.